Dependable, Experienced, Knowledgeable

 Have you been found in possession of cocaine?
 Whether it was found in your car, home, or backpack, being charged with cocaine possession and distribution is serious.
 The penalties for this crime are serious.
 You will need the assistance of a skilled and knowledgeable New Jersey cocaine possession and distribution attorney.

-Contact Aydelotte & Scardella Law LLC to consult with an experienced and knowledgeable attorney.
+Contact The Scardella Law Firm LLC to consult with an experienced and knowledgeable attorney.
 Our attorneys have years of experience in defending people charged with possession of cocaine.
 We will assess your case and develop an effective strategy to get the case dismissed or have the charges reduced.

 Get in touch with us now to schedule your appointment.